Meaning of NLP (Natural Language Processing)

 While applying for job roles that deal with Natural Language Processing, it is often not clear to the applicants the kind of questions that the interviewer might ask.
 Apart from learning the basics of NLP, it is important to prepare specifically for the interviews.
 Checkout the list of frequently asked NLP interview questions and answers with explanation that you might face.

-1. Which of the following techniques can be used for keyword normalization, the process of converting a keyword into its base form?
+1. Which of the following techniques can be used for keyword normalization in NLP, the process of converting a keyword into its base form?

 c.
 Cosine Similarity